Lightnet/project-phaser3-matterjs/README.md

 License: MIT

+Status: Work in progress.

 # Required:
  * Nodejs
- * Gulp (npm / auto build scripts)
+ * Gulp (npm / Auto build scripts)

 # Information:
  Prototype development build for browser client and server physics nodejs.
 Phaser 3.x.x 2D render and Matter-js Physics 2D is being used to build this project to run client and server side with nodejs.
-It used Lance-gg client and server for mutliplayer management.
+It used Lance-gg client and server for mutliplayer to sync objects.

  Project is base on lance-gg github spaace game mutliplayer.